 I am frequently on the receiving end of artists' complaints about all of the computer work they have to do.
-There’s Facebook, Instagram, Pinterest, and then writing a blog post, sending an email, organizing photos … you know the list.
+Write your artist statement, update your résumé, respond to email.

 Yes, there is a lot of digital work that is required of today’s artists.
 And aren’t you lucky to have these free or low-cost tools that artists two decades ago didn’t have to share their art?
 (It’s a good idea to remember this now and then.)